 With only a few tables in the seating area, it’s best to get there early to beat the crowds.
 The menu changes weekly; there are only a few positions to choose from and everything is prepared fresh.
 It means that once the food is gone, it’s really gone.

 I went for roast pork with bread dumplings, cabbage and cracklings, as well as a rhubarb-flavoured Austrian craft beer, which came to only €12.
 It was very filling and tasty, although there was way too much cabbage for my taste.
-I would still recommend Schachtelwirt.
+I would still recommend Schachtelwirt though.
 It felt like the perfect place to unwind after a long day with your friends and try some affordable Austrian dishes.

 Würstelstände, which is the German name for sausage stands, are an integral part of Austrian culture.
 They were originally created during the Imperial monarchy period as a way of providing employment for the disabled war veterans who were returning home.
 They are scattered around the city and offer different variations of sausages and beverages.